SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ## HTML-Tool

-The HTML-tool is designed for advanced text editing.
+The HTML-tool is used for advanced text editing.
 It is a *what-you-see-is-what-you-get* rich text editor.
 Unlike the text tool, you can only edit its content in a dialog box.

-You add the HTML Tool like any other tool: drag it with your mouse from the toolbar onto your canvas to the location where you need it.
+You add the HTML Tool like any other tool: drag it with your mouse from the toolbar onto your canvas.

 ### Media

 ![html tool media tab](images/html-tool.png "an image showing the html media tab")

 Text is edited in the __media__ tab.
-To preformat the text, choose your settings before typing.
-The style can also be edited after typing by selecting either the whole page or sections of the page and changing the formatting options as required.
+You can style your text using the buttons.

-*! important: If you copy-paste your text from Word, Pages, LibreOffice, Google Docs or any other text editor, note that not all fonts are available on every computer.
-Only the fonts that are listed in the RC editor will be rendered correctly for all readers (even if they do not have the font installed on their computer).
-A better practice is to import the text without any formatting.*
+*! important: If you copy-paste your text from Word, Pages, LibreOffice, Google Docs or any other text editor, note that not all fonts and styles will show the same on every computer.

-You can choose standard type formats such as bold, italic, or underline and adjust the text alignment, font, and size.
+   A safer practice is to import the text without any formatting, and format it within RC.
+   This can be done either by exporting your text as plain text and copy pasting from that version, or importing your document using the [document import](#import-word-documents-using-simple-media-upload)*

 To enlarge the palette of text styling options, click on the first button, __show/hide toolbars__.
-Here you will find different options for further formating options, such as listings, enumerations, citations.
-It is also possible to create hyperlinks (using the chain symbol), or to set anchors for navigation.
-If you hover over an icon you can get a short text description of the function.
+Opening it will allow you to insert lists, enumerations, tables, citations.

+Another commenly used feature is the hyperlink button (it looks like a chain link).
+This can be used to insert [hyperlinks](https://guide.researchcatalogue.net/#hyperlinking) or [footnotes](https://guide.researchcatalogue.net/#footnotes) into your text.

 The top right button opens the editor in fullscreen.
+Note: you will have to exit full screen mode to submit your changes, using the same button.

 ![html extended tool options](images/html-tool-bar-extended.png)

+A few tips:

+* Make sure the toolsize matches the length of the text within.
+If the text is too long, it will result in __scrollbars__.

+* It is possible to add pictures or even iframes, but it is not recommended in most situations.
+Preferably media is added to the catalogue using the appropriate tools, to avoid the of risk external content going missing when it is removed by the original source.

+* Be careful making very large texts within a single HTML tool, this may result in unexpected overlap when your exposition is viewed with another browser.
+3 or 4 paragraphs per tool is a good average.
+If you do make a large HTML tool, keep a large margin at the bottom bordor.

-You can add pictures or further HTML materials such as i-frames (the embedding of HTML pictures or video is not possible with uploaded audio-visual content, which means that you have to publish a URL from an external server to paste it into the dialog).
-You can also choose the colour or the background of the text using the colour tools, insert symbols and tables, and control the edits with the __show changes__ option.
+* You can also choose the colour or the background of the text using the colour tools, insert symbols and tables, and control the edits with the __show changes__ option.